-Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCES (cont.)
-DIOLOGICAL RESOURCES For projects in the Chicago Valley or Charleston View SEDAs, potential impacts to special status species and/or riparian and other groundwater dependent habitat in the Amargosa Watershed will be evaluated.
+Table ES-1 (cont.)
+IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCES (cont.)
+8 BIOLOGICAL RESOURCES (cont.)
+For projects in the Chicago Valley or Charleston View SEDAs, potential impacts to special status species and/or riparian and other groundwater dependent habitat in the Amargosa Watershed will be evaluated.
 If any solar development projects are proposed in the Laws SEDA that would require groundwater pumping, a hydrologic study shall be conducted to determine the potential for impacts to the hydrology of Fish Slough and/or populations of Fish Slough milk-vetch.
 USFWS and CDFW shall be contacted during preparation of the biological resources evaluation to obtain the best available scientific data on such potential impacts including existing hydrologic studies (e.g., the unpublished State of the Basin Report-2014 prepared by Andy-Zdon and Associates, Inc).
 For projects with the potential to impact on- or off-site special status species or habitats as determined in the biological resources evaluation, a project-specific biological resources mitigation and monitoring plan shall be prepared in cooperation with and that meets the approval of permitting agencies.
-The plan shall be implemented during all phases of the project and shall identify appropriate mitigation levels to compensate for significant direct, indirect, and cumulative impacts, including habitat, special status plant, and wildlife species losses as well as impacts to groundwater dependent vegetation or off-site impacts to special status species or sensitive habitats due to groundwater pumping.
-The plan shall address at a minimum: • Biological resource avoidance and minimization measures and mitigation, monitoring and compliance measures required by federal, state, and local applicable permitting agencies. • Documentation (based on surveys) of sensitive plant and wildlife expected to be affected by all phases of the project (project construction, operation, abandonment, and decommissioning).
-Agencies may request additional surveying, based on the documentation or past experience working with the resources.
-Include measures to avoid or minimize impact
+The plan shall be implemented during all phases of the project and shall identify appropriate mitigation levels to compensate for significant direct, indirect, and cumulative impacts to groundwater dependent vegetation or off-site impacts to special status species or sensitive habitats due to groundwater pumping.
+The plan shall address at a minimum: Biological resource avoidance and minimization measures and mitigation, monitoring and compliance measures required by federal, state, and local applicable permitting agencies.
+Documentation (based on surveys) of sensitive plant and wildlife expected to be affected by all phases of the project (project construction, operation, abandonment, and decommissioning).
+Agencies may request additional surveying, based on the documentation or pat experience working with the resources.
+Include measures to avoid or minimize to species and habitat.
+A detailed d

-Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCES (cont.)
-All locations on a map, at an approved scale, of sensitive plant and wildlife areas subject to disturbance and areas requiring temporary protection and avoidance during construction.
+Impacts Mitigation Measures Significance After Mitigation LOGICAL RESOURCE CS (cont.)
+1 All locations on a map, at an approved scale, of sensitive plant and wildlife areas subject to disturbance and areas requiring temporary protection and avoidance during construction.
 Aerial photographs or images, at an approved scale, of areas to be disturbed during project construction activities.
 Duration for each type of monitoring and a description of monitoring methodologies and frequency.
 Performance standards and criteria to be used to determine if/when proposed mitigation is or is not successful.
 All standards and remedial measures to be implemented if performance standards and criteria are not met.
 A closure/decommissioning or abandonment plan, including a description of funding mechanism(s).
 A process for proposing plan modifications to the County project manager.
-All locations on a map, at an approved scale, of sensitive plant and wildlife areas subject to disturbance and areas requiring temporary protection and avoidance during construction.
-Aerial photographs or images, at an approved scale, of areas to be disturbed during project construction activities.
+All locations on a map, at an approved scale, of areas to be disturbed during project construction.
+Aerial photographs or images, at an approved scale, of areas to be disturbed during mochanism(s).
+Performance standards and criteria to be used to determine if/when proposed mitigation is or is not successful.
+All locations on a map, at an approved scale, of areas to be disturbed during project construction activities.
 Duration for each type of monitoring and a description of monitoring methodologies and frequency.
 Performance standards and criteria to be used to determine if/when proposed mitigation is or is not successful.
 All standards and remedial measures to be implemented if performance standards and criteria are not met.
 A closure/decommissioning or abandonment plan, including a description of funding mechanism(s).
 A process for proposing plan modifications to the County project manager.